ten-protocol/ten-test/utils/github/alibaba/README.md

 repo and click on new runner.
 Follow the commands there to install and run the new runner.

 ## Known issues
-For an unknown reason on Azure Ubuntu VMs the `/var/lib/docker/overlay2` folder can grow even through all containers, images, volumes etc have been removed.
+For an unknown reason on Ubuntu VMs the `/var/lib/docker/overlay2` folder can grow even though all containers, images, volumes etc have been removed.
 Should the VM run out of diskspace, perform the following to manually delete;

 ```bash